 The information presented on any maps, or contained in any studies, adopted by reference, is presumed accurate.
-If uncertainty exists with respect to the boundaries of the Special Flood Hazard Area or the floodway, the location of the boundary shall be determined by the Administrative Officer (AO).
-If the applicant disagrees with the determination made by the AO, a Letter of Map Amendment (LOMA) from FEMA shall constitute proof.
+If uncertainty exists with respect to the boundaries of the Special Flood Hazard Area or the applicant disagrees with the determination made by the AO, a Letter of Map Amendment (LOMA) from FEMA shall constitute proof.

-Where available, base flood elevations and floodway limits provided by the National Flood Insurance

-Program and in the Flood Insurance Study and accompanying maps shall be used to administer and enforce these regulations.
+Where available, base flood elevations and floodway limits provided by the National Flood Insurance Program and in the Flood Insurance Study and accompanying maps shall be used to administer and enforce this regulation.
 In Special Flood Hazard Areas where base flood elevations and/or floodway limits have not been provided by the National Flood Insurance Program in the Flood Insurance Study and accompanying maps, it is the applicant's responsibility to develop the necessary data.
 Where available, the applicant shall use data provided by FEMA, or State or Federal agencies.